aricwang88/cnn/README.md

 # cnn
-My frist cnn program, it can use picture to train and save the cnn model, by Sun Yi, base on tensorflow and opencv.
+My frist CNN program, it can use pictures to train and save the CNN model, by Sun Yi, base on Tensorflow and Opencv.

 you can use this program by: